nhsengland/model-card/model_card_template.md

 **Bias and fairness analysis:** Describe the approach for analysing error and the insights gained from them.

-**Implications for human safety:** Potential impact on human life, potential harm and safety and mitigatation
+**Implications for human safety:** Potential impact on human life, potential harm and safety and mitigatation.

 ### Caveats

-**Caveats and Limitations:** Describe here any important information or limitations (e.g.how will an NLP model handle changes in human language like new slang)
+**Caveats and Limitations:** Describe here any important information or limitations (e.g.how will an NLP model handle changes in human language like new slang).